The best crypto margin trading exchanges:

 The margin trading interest rate on KuCoin changes frequently and can be referred here.

 BitMEX facilitates margin trading for cryptocurrencies and has gained quite a lot of respect in the cryptosphere in a rather short period of time.

 The team comprises experienced developers, economists, and high-frequency algorithm traders, which makes it a reliable product.
 The BitMex is not available for U.S.-based customers, however, you can bypass this using any VPN service.

 The registration process on BitMEX is simple as you just need your email to get started, plus, you can also secure your funds using the 2-FA authentication feature that BitMEX provides.

 At present, BitMEX offers margin trading for 6 cryptocurrencies out of which Bitcoin margin trades are the most famous.
 Here is the fee, as well as the leverage schedule for all the cryptocurrencies:

 - Read: BitMex review

-Also, the exchanges mentioned above provide extra security features such as 2-FA authentication which you should never forget to use.
+Therefore, even if you simply day trade or margin trade, keeping your money on these exchanges should be done cautiously as it is not safe.
+The above exchanges provide extra security features such as 2-FA authentication, which you should never forget to use.

 Now it is time to hear from you: Do you trade cryptocurrencies?
 Do you indulge in margin trading?
 Where do you trade or margin trade cryptocurrencies?